Electronic cigarette: Product liability

-Multiple reports from the U.S. Fire Administration conclude that electronic cigarettes have been combusting and injuring people and surrounding areas.
-The composition of a cigarette is the cause of this, as the cartridges that are meant to contain the liquid mixture are in such close proximity to the battery.
-A research report by the U.S. Fire Administration supports this, stating that, "Unlike mobile phones, some e-cigarette lithium-ion batteries within e-cigarettes offer no protection to stop the coil overheating".
+The US Fire Administration says electronic cigarettes have been combusting and injuring people and surrounding areas.
+The composition of a cigarette is the cause of this, as the cartridges that contain the liquid mixture are so close to the battery.
+A research report by the US Fire Administration supports this, stating that, "Unlike mobile phones, some e-cigarette lithium-ion batteries within e-cigarettes offer no protection to stop the coil overheating".